Haiti Climate

 This month in numbers

-Haiti experienced its 16th warmest April on record, with an average temperature of 24.79°C, an anomaly of +0.8°C compared to the 1961–1990 baseline.
-More significantly, the February–April 2026 period ranked as the 2nd warmest on record for Haiti, with an average temperature of 24.73°C, an anomaly of +1.3°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, and the February–April 2026 period was also the 2nd warmest on record for global land temperatures.
+Haiti experienced its 16th warmest April on record in 2026, with an average temperature of 24.79°C, marking an anomaly of +0.8°C compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 was particularly notable for Haiti, ranking as the 2nd warmest such period on record with an average temperature of 24.73°C, an anomaly of +1.3°C.

 What changed